 After bariatric surgery, patients may present to clinics, emergency departments, or a hospital other than the one where they had the operation.
-Thus, it is necessary to be knowledgeable about the common complications.
-The obese abdomen may be difficult to examine and can mask typical signs of sepsis.
+Thus, knowledge of common complications is necessary.
+The abdomen with central adiposity may be difficult to examine and can mask typical signs of sepsis.
 Careful attention to vital signs, examination findings, and any deviation from expected postoperative course is essential.

 In order to help patients sustain weight loss after bariatric surgery, regular self-monitoring and frequent postoperative follow-up visits may be required.

 Gastrointestinal Unit, Department of Medicine

 FCS is the author of an article cited in the topic.

 Dr Fatima Cody Stanford would like to gratefully acknowledge Dr Abeezar Sarela and Dr Daniel M. Herron, previous contributors to this topic.
 AS has no competing interests.
 DMH has received educational grants from Ethicon Endosurgery and Covidien.
 DMH has acted as consultant for USGI Medical, Virtual Incision, and Hourglass Technology.

 Group Health Center for Health Studies

 DA declares that he has no competing interests.